onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 and interfaces, which provides a force of industry alignment in addition to the open source code.

-ONAP Architecture
+ONAP Architectur
 =================
-The platform provides common functions such as data collection, control loops, meta-data recipe creation, and policy/recipe distribution that are necessary to construct specific behaviors.

-To create a service or operational capability ONAP supports service/ operations-specific service definitions, data collection, analytics, and policies (including recipes for corrective/remedial action) using the ONAP Design Framework Portal.
+The ONAP architecture consists of a design time and run time functions, as well as functions for managing ONAP itself.

-Figure 1 provides a high-level view of the ONAP architecture with its microservices-based platform components.
+**Figure 1 provides a high-level view of the ONAP architecture with its microservices-based platform components.**

 |image1|

-**Figure 1: ONAP Platform Architecture (Dublin Release)**

 Figure 2 below, provides a simplified functional view of the architecture, which highlights the role of a few key components: